What Is It?

 See why MitM attacks are a particular issue for mobile apps, and understand the techniques used by hackers.
 See how certificate pinning can help thwart mobile MitM attacks and how dynamic pinning can streamline mobile app devops.

 Download the white paper today to understand the MitM threat to mobile apps and the steps you must take to enhance your security and protect your organization’s data and revenue from being hacked.

 This webinar recording shows why MitM attacks are a particular issue for mobile apps, providing an in-depth analysis of the problem and the techniques used by hackers - and how to stop them.

 Approov provides support for updating pins dynamically over-the-air with no need to update the app.
 Certificate rotations can be handled instantly and cleanly, with no risk of interruption to customer service.
 Our frontend Quickstarts implement dynamic pinning across a wide range of different development frameworks.

 When it is not possible to perform a Man-in-the-Middle (MitM) attack by subverting the trusted certificates on a device, attackers turn to other techniques.
 Sometimes referred to as “Man-in-the-App” attacks, function-hooking frameworks (such as Frida) are used to nullify pinning implementations so that attacker certificates are accepted.
-Since Approov Runtime App Protection detects hooking frameworks, valid Approov tokens are never issued in such cases, stopping attacks because the backend APIs will not respond.
+Since Approov detects hooking frameworks, valid Approov tokens or Runtime Secrets are never issued in such cases, stopping attacks because the backend APIs will not respond.